Coronavirus welfare advice: Making the most of online counselling

-The University Counselling Service is offering all its counselling online in Trinity term.
+The University Counselling Service is currently offering all its counselling online.
 Here we provide a few tips for students looking to make the most out of their remote sessions.

 It is possible to form solid, personal connections online - even with a counsellor you’re meeting for the first time; and you can get just as much done as when working face-to-face.

-Based on our experience over the last few weeks, we’d like to offer a few pieces of advice:
+Based on our experience of supporting students throughout the pandemic, we’d like to offer the following advice:

 1. Ask yourself what you want from counselling